ellemouton/website/content/posts/ark-part-1.md

 Unrolling a connector works just like unrolling a VTXO.
-If the operator ever needs a particular connector on-chain, it broadcasts the chain of transactions running from the commitment transaction down to the leaf it wants: `ctx`, then `con1`, then `con5`.
+If the operator ever needs a particular connector on-chain, it broadcasts the chain of transactions running from the batch transaction down to the leaf it wants: `ctx`, then `con1`, then `con5`.

 ![](/ark/connector-unrolled.png#center)